zij212/web_blog/README.md

 - /posts/<string:blog_id>
 - /posts/new/<string:blog_id>

-Things that are I learned from this project:
+Things that I learnt from this project:
 - rendering template using HTML and CSS and JinJa
 - redirect after submitting a form
 - interacting with MongoDB